June 2023

 Amino acid sequencing is commonly performed using Edman degradation or mass spectrometry (MS).
 While mass spectrometry is favoured for its high throughput capabilities and ease of use, both techniques possess their own features and limitations.
 This article summarizes some of the key pain points inherent in the two methodologies when determining the amino acid sequence.

-Written by Yuning Wang, PhD August 1, 2021 What is DNA Sequencing?
 DNA sequencing is the process of determining the precise order of four nucleotides bases—adenine (A), guanine (G), cytosine (C), and thymine (T)—that make up the DNA molecule.
-From Sanger sequencing to next-generation sequencing (NGS), DNA sequencing’s accessibility and ease [...]
+From Sanger sequencing to next-generation sequencing (NGS), DNA sequencing’s accessibility and ease of use make it one of the most widely used technologies in life sciences.

-Proteins are composed of peptide chains, which in turn are made up of a string or linear sequence of amino acids (Figure 1A).
+Proteins are composed of peptide chains, which in turn are made up of a string or linear sequence of amino acids.
 Every amino acid has a basic structure containing an amino (-NH2) group and a carboxylic (-COOH) group (Figure 1B).
-To form a peptide, amino acids link to each other via a peptide bond, which involves the reaction between the carboxylic group of one amino acid and the amine group of another amino acid (Figure 1B).
-As such, the primary structure of a protein is typically recorded starting at the amino-terminal (N) end and continuing to the carboxyl-terminal (C) end.
-The primary protein structure may be directly sequenced from a sample of the protein itself or inferred from the DNA sequence.
+To form a peptide, amino acids link to each other via a peptide bond, which involves the reaction between the carboxylic group of one amino acid and the amine group of another amino acid.

-Protein mass spectrometry refers to the use of mass spectrometry in the study and characterization of proteins, including their quantification, profiling, interaction mapping, and identification of their post-translational modifications (1,2).
+Protein mass spectrometry refers to the use of mass spectrometry in studying and characterizing proteins, including their quantification, profiling, interaction mapping, and identification of their post-translational modifications.
 Protein mass spectrometry may also be referred to as mass spectrometry-based proteomics.
-Mass spectrometry-based proteomics consist of three approaches: top-down, middle-down, and bottom-up proteomics
+Mass spectrometry-based proteomics comprises three approaches: top-down, middle-down, and bottom-up proteomics.

 Antibody sequences are critical for antibody engineering and protein characterization in therapeutic development.
 For antibody reagent users, knowing the sequences allows them to perform sequence analysis/alignment to identify binding and cross-reactivity so they can conduct rational experiment design.